 - Friday from 7 a.m. to 1 p.m.

 To view the card catalog on mobile devices click here.

 - Christian Classics Ethereal Library hosted by Calvin College offers a large collection public domain Christian books.

 - Google Books contains many public domain books.
 Copyrighted books can be previewed.
 Previews often give valuable information, possibly even the very portion of the book you need for your research.

 - The Internet Archive hosts 30 petabytes of websites, software, audio, video, and especially books.
-The Internet Archive They also host the Open Library where you can check out modern/copyrighted ebooks.
+The Internet Archive also hosts the Open Library where you can check out modern copyrighted ebooks.

 - Librivox offeres free public domain audio books

 - OnlineBooks at the University of Pennsylvania is an updated index of online books from a variety of sources.

 - The Perseus Project is an online library of classic Greek and Latin works hosted by Tufts University.